 ABOUT

-Lindsay Morris received her BFA from the University of Michigan School of Art.
-Morris discovered her passion for photography on a yearlong Rotary Youth Exchange program in South Africa and continued her photographic studies at the School of the Art Institute of Chicago with Barbara Crane, The School for International Training, Nairobi, Kenya, and with Joanne Leonard in Ann Arbor, MI.
+Lindsay Morris is a photographer best known for documenting events in her personal life with an emphasis on community engagement.
+Morris received her BFA from the University of Michigan School of Art and discovered her fascination with photography during a yearlong Rotary Exchange program in South Africa.
+She continued her photographic studies at the School of the Art Institute of Chicago with Barbara Crane, The School for International Training, Kenya, and in Ann Arbor, MI with Joanne Leonard.

-Morris is a producer of the 2016 BBC documentary, My Transgender Summer Camp, and published her monograph, You Are You, documenting a summer camp for gender-creative children and their families in collaboration with Kehrer Verlag.
-Morris works as a freelance photographer and regular contributor to the New York Times.
-She resides with her family on Long Island's East End.
+She is a producer of the 2016 BBC documentary, My Transgender Summer Camp and the upcoming documentary, Mom, I Have Something to Tell You (2024).
+She published her monograph, You Are You, documenting a summer camp for gender-expansive children in 2015 with Kehrer Verlag.

 Lindsay Morris